A Nystr\"{o}m Method for Scattering by a Two-layered Medium with a Rough Boundary: Mathematical Models of the Scattering Problems

 Consider the scattering problems with time-harmonic incident waves in the domain $D$.
-The incident wave $u^{i}$ will produce the reference wave $u^0$.
-Then the total field $u=u^0+u^s$ is the sum of the reference wave and the scattered wave $u^s$, satisfies the following Helmholtz equation on both side of the interface $\Gamma_{0}$
+In this paper, we assume that the incident wave $u^{i}$ is either a plane wave or a point-source wave.
+The reference wave $u^{0}$ is generated by the incident wave $u^{i}$ and the two-layered medium.
+The explicit expressions of the incident wave and its corresponding reference wave will be described later.
+Then the total field $u^{tot}=u^0+u^s$ is the sum of the reference wave $u^0$ and the scattered wave $u^s$, where $u^s$ satisfies the following Helmholtz equations